Ready to go steelhead fishing?

 The most important rule of steelhead fishing success is “fish were they are”.
 At no time is that rule more important than at the start of the steelhead season when stream flow is a trickle.

-Over the next ten days the weather will start hot and dry and transition to a cooler, damp pattern.
-That will be a welcome change, but the first fall rains will do little to change tributary flow.
+At the beginning of the annual steelhead season,the weather typically starts hot and dry and then transitions to a cooler, damp pattern.
+That is always a welcome change, but the first fall rain does little to change tributary flow.
 Always check the weather charts for wind direction and velocity and keep a close eye on wave action and stream flow gauges.

-Fishing to end September and begin October will take place along the lakeshore close to the mouths of the tributaries.
+The best fishing to end September and begin October takes place along the lakeshore close to the mouths of the tributaries.
 No need to look upstream, spend your fishing time north of Route Five and expect plenty of company.